bagaag/meep-guide/README.md

 **`/halo`** - Halo - The first person shooter you know and love, Minecraft style.

+**`/parkour`** - Parkour - Test your skill in running and jumping on some very challenging courses.

 [Return to TOC](#toc)

-3. Communicating with Other Players
+3. Communicating with Other Players<a name="communicating"></a>
 ------------------------------------

 There's a steady chat stream going on 24/7 at MeepCraft.
 The ever-present moderators are strict about no swearing, no drug references, no CAPS, and no spamming (saying anything 2+ times in a row).
 Violate these and you'll get booted fast.
+Unfortunately, there's no way to turn off the chat.

 Chat is scoped to your location as follows: